thinkshout/thinkshout/_case_studies/uchi.md

     The Graham Schools offers a wide array of curriculum and certifications for nontraditional students looking to change the course of their career path, or those who simply want to learn for learning’s sake.

     The school serves a wide range of student types, so the University of Chicago needed a site that was both attractive and navigable for its many constituents.
 It couldn’t just be a pretty site, though - it needed to tell a story that encourages lifelong learning.

+  - section-image: "/assets/images/work/uchi/TS-Case-Studies-UChicago-Arabic-Cert-Example-3.png"
+    section-image-alt: "University of Chicago offers a certificate in Arabic Language and Cultures"

 cs-sections:
   - section-title:
     section-description: |